Saadmaan-Sawmik/Django-log-in-form/readme.md

 ### Overview
 ___
 This is a user login-signup form I've worked on a while ago.
 I took the app functionality further and implemented Django core to it.
 Yet, It has some final surgery to done.
 Nevertheless It works Perfectly.
+And looks pretty as well

 ### Prerequisites
 ___